bnel1201/Ped-ETK/README.md

 1. `ffmpeg` not found or my gifs are not being generated. --> `sudo apt-get install ffmpeg`
 2. CUDA vs no CUDA for inference?
-`denoising/SPIE2023_models/resolve_fly.py` chould detect whether CUDA is installed and functioning (using `torch.cuda/is_available()`), if it is it will automatically use gpu inference which should improve inference
+`denoising/SPIE2023_models/resolve_fly.py` could detect whether CUDA is installed and functioning (using `torch.cuda/is_available()`), if it is it will automatically use gpu inference which should improve inference
    - with --cuda inference takes `1 m 57 s`
    - without inference takes `5 m 49 s`